There is a Crisis of Sexual Abuse in Texas Schools — Learn How to Fight Back

 ⚠️ Do not skip Step 1.
 Skipping documentation weakens every step that follows.

-After documentation is secured, notify elected officials in writing.
+After documentation is secured, notify elected officials in writing, editing these templates to your specific situation.

 Contact each individually: